TennisTV: Do Multimodal Large Language Models Understand Tennis Rallies?: Introduction

 \section{Introduction}

 Tennis, renowned worldwide for its commercial impact and elite tournaments, has recently attracted significant research interest in applying artificial intelligence to tennis video understanding.
 However, despite the significant progress made in general video understanding\cite{maaz2023video,wang2025internvideo2} and reasoning\cite{li2025videochat,wang2025videorft}, identifying fast-paced, high-frequency sports videos is still challenging\cite{liu2025f}.
-As shown in the Fig~\ref{fig:tennis_teaser}, for human observers, even in fast-paced, high-frequency confrontations, they can directly depict the start and end of each hit, infer the type of hit and the trajectory of the ball.
+As shown in the Fig~\ref{fig:tennis_teaser}, for human observers, even in dynamic scenes, they can directly depict the start and end of each stroke, infer the type of stroke and the trajectory of the ball.
 In contrast, even the most advanced MLLMs are struggling to deal with seemingly basic tasks, such as calculating the total number of hits in a rally.

 In traditional video understanding, short videos typically require fewer frames due to their limited duration, whereas long videos generally rely on denser frame sampling.
 In contrast, tennis rally videos, though brief in duration, are highly information-dense.
 A single rally lasting fewer than 10 seconds may contain high-density, rapidly changing motion signals, such as a player’s stroke type choice, movement trajectory, the ball's rebound position etc. The central challenge is that, despite their brevity, the frequent and high-speed dynamics of rallies demand dense frame sampling, often approaching the level required for long video analysis; otherwise, crucial hitting details are likely to be lost.